Doueck Dental & Sleep Medicine

 Cosmetic Dentistry & Dental Sleep Medicine located in Brooklyn, NY

 A CPAP machine, which stands for continuous positive airway pressure, remains the gold standard for treating sleep apnea.
 But CPAP machines are sometimes inconvenient and uncomfortable.
 The staff at Doueck Dental & Sleep Medicine offers customized masks and oral appliance therapy that complements your CPAP treatment, making it more sustainable and effective.
 If you’re interested in exploring CPAP treatment options and live in the area of Brooklyn in New York City, call to make an appointment or use the online booking agent.

-The advantages of an oral appliance include that it is:
+The benefits of an oral appliance include:

 Oral appliance therapy works exceptionally well for patients with mild to moderate OSA.
 If the symptoms are severe, Dr. Doueck might recommend combination therapy.
 This solution uses both CPAP and oral appliance therapy.
 The easiest way to know which treatment is best for you is to schedule a consultation with our Brooklyn sleep dentist.